-The ongoing period of public sector austerity, reflecting the reduction in the overall level of UK public sector expenditure, is anticipated to extend over the medium term review and until 2022/23.
-At the end of May 2018, as part of the revised Parliamentary budget process the Scottish Government published its first Medium Term Financial Strategy report.
-At the time of writing, this publication is relatively new and the full impact on Local Government has yet to be fully assessed.
-However with key spending priorities continuing to reflect financial commitments to Health, Police, Early Learning & Childcare, Attainment, Higher Education and Social Security there is the potential for the remaining funding, the majority of which relates to Local Government, to decline.
-The Council continues to anticipate that there will be no cash terms increases in budgets to 2022/23, which is equivalent to a real terms, cut of around 2% per year.
+The ongoing period of public sector austerity, reflecting the reduction in the overall level of UK public sector expenditure, is anticipated to extend over the medium term review.
+At the end of May 2019, the Scottish Government published its second Medium Term Financial Strategy report.
+With key spending priorities continuing to reflect financial commitments to protected budgets there is the potential for ongoing funding levels for Local Government, the majority of which is non-protected, to decline.
+The report sets out that over the medium term there is an anticipated increase in the Scottish Resource Budget however, this may be offset by a reduction in Scottish Income Tax revenue.
+The extent to which the increase in resources is ring-fenced will be key however, the Council continues to anticipate that there will be no cash terms increases in budgets over the medium term.
+This is equivalent to a real terms reduction.

-For the financial year 2018/19 and for Scotland as a whole, the General Revenue Grant and Non-Domestic Rates settlements for 2018/19 were lower than anticipated.
-The Council's allocation reflected a worst-case scenario within its planning assumptions and this in turn required the Council to address the most significant funding gap within recent history as part of its budget.
+For the financial year 2019/20 and for Scotland as a whole, the General Revenue Grant and Non-Domestic Rates settlements were lower than anticipated.
+The Council's allocation reflected this scenario within its planning assumptions and this in turn required the Council to address a significant funding gap within its budget.
 The Council continues to undertake financial planning both in the medium term and beyond, incorporating and evaluating risks, uncertainties and financial pressures to reflect good financial management practices.
-These assumptions were revised as part of the budget setting process and will be updated over the summer to reflect the Scottish Government's new Medium Term Financial Strategy.
+These assumptions were revised as part of the budget setting process and will be updated over the summer to further reflect the Scottish Government's new Medium Term Financial Strategy.